GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/pennyFracToughnessDominated/Example.rst

 Such eight-node hexahedral elements are defined as ``C3D8`` elementTypes, and their collection forms a mesh with one group of cell blocks named here ``cb1``.
 Local refinement is performed for the elements in the vicinity of the fracture plane.

-Note that the domain size in the direction perpendicular to the fracture plane, i.e. z-axis, must be at least ten times of the final fracture radius to minimize the boundary effect.
+Note that the domain size in the direction perpendicular to the fracture plane, i.e. z-axis, must be at least ten times of the final fracture radius to minimize possible boundary effects.

 .. literalinclude:: ../../../../../../inputFiles/hydraulicFracturing/pennyShapedToughnessDominated_benchmark.xml